karrot-dev/karrot-frontend/docs/features/groups.md

 ## Group Wall

 - see chat/wall section below
-- shows pickups you have signed up to at the top
+- shows activities you have signed up to at the top
-- shows pickups with available slots from your favourite places, default collapsed
+- shows activities with available slots from your favourite places, default collapsed

 ## Group History